-1 Introduction
+1 INTRODUCTION

-In computer art, one is often faced with the task to digitize real world objects for the purpose of further processing with various computer graphics tools.
-The commonly used methods like range scanning suffer from certain limitations since they provide information only of the visible surfaces of the object.
-Non-convex surfaces, which are an inherent property of complex objects, often cause difficulties or even cannot be handled at all.
+In computer art, one is often faced with the task to digitize real world objects for further processing with various computer graphics tools.
+The commonly used methods like range scanning suffer from certain limitations since only information of the visible surfaces of objects is provided.
+Non-convex surfaces, an inherent property of complex objects, often cause difficulties or even cannot be handled at all.
 Similar arguments hold for taking a set of photographs from different viewpoints to be used for image based rendering.